 My name is Hank Shaw.
 I write.
 I fish.
 I dig earth, forage, raise plants, live for food and kill wild animals.
-I drink bourbon, Barolo or Budweiser with equal relish and wish I owned a farm, or at least a large swath of land I could play on.
+I drink Balvenie, Barolo or Budweiser with equal relish and wish I owned a large swath of land I could play on.
 I spend my days thinking about new ways to cook and eat anything that walks, flies, swims, crawls, skitters, jumps – or grows.
 I am the omnivore who has solved his dilemma.
 This is my story.

 I am especially interested in those meats and veggies that people don’t eat much any more, like pigeons or shad or cardoons.
 I have nothing against good grass-fed beef or a head of lettuce, it’s just that others are doing just fine writing about those foods.
 I’m trying to walk a less-traveled path.

 Who the hell am I?
 I am a former line cook, I’ve caught fish and dug clams for a living and, after 19 years as a political reporter for newspapers ranging from New York to Virginia to Wisconsin, Minnesota and California, I now pay the bills writing about food, fishing, foraging and hunting.
-On occasion, I also cater events around Northern California and have been an instructor in the Journalism Department at Sacramento State University.
+On occasion, I also cater events around Northern California and beyond.

-As a food writer, my work has been published in Food & Wine, Organic Gardening, The Art of Eating, Field and Stream, Gastronomica, Meatpaper, Edible Sacramento, the Stockton (CA) Record, Pheasants Forever magazine, Delta Waterfowl Magazine and several other publications.
+As a food writer, my work has been published in Food & Wine, Organic Gardening, The Art of Eating, Field and Stream, Gastronomica, Edible Sacramento, Pheasants Forever magazine, Delta Waterfowl Magazine and several other publications.
 I was written up in the March 2009 issue of Field & Stream magazine for my wild game cookery, which was an honor.

-I am the author of Hunt, Gather, Cook: Finding the Forgotten Feast, released in May 2011 by Rodale Books.
+My first book, Hunt, Gather, Cook: Finding the Forgotten Feast, was released in 2011 by Rodale Books.
 My hope is that the book will help open the world of foraging, hunting and fishing to those interested in food, but who may have never hunted mushrooms or picked up a gun or cast a rod and reel before.

 It is also my hope that hunters who want to expand their skills to foraging, or anglers who want to hunt, or foragers who want to fish, will find value in this book.